anass-b/AppServer/README.md

-# Compositing Display Server with Java and C++ client libraries and a Chromium demo app
+# Compositing Display Server with Java and C++ client libraries and a Chromium Demo App
 ## Build
 Install dependencies:
 ```